• Skip to primary navigation

 Foodie Japan Bucket List Experiences

-42. Try Traditional Kaiseki Dining
+43. Try Traditional Kaiseki Dining

 Where: While Staying at a Ryokan

-Kaiseki is a style of traditional Japanese dining that features a number of courses.
+Kaiseki is a style of traditional Japanese dining that features several courses.
 Each course is thoughtfully prepared with seasonal ingredients and decoratively plated to produce a meal that appears almost like art.
 Typically you can experience such a meal when staying at a Ryokan like Nishimuraya Honkan, the one I mentioned earlier.
 If you are interested in a unique dining experience, kaiseki is not to be missed!

-43. Eat Fugu at a Michelin Star Restaurant
+44. Eat Fugu at a Michelin Star Restaurant

 Where: Fukuoka

 Fugu, or blowfish, is a highly-regulated delicacy in Japan.
-You might wonder, “why is it regulated?”
+You might wonder, “Why is it regulated?”
 Well, this is because fugu skin, reproductive organs, and liver carry a poison called tetrodotoxin.
 Thus it can be dangerous to eat if not prepared the correct way and only highly-trained professionals can serve fugu in their restaurants.

 We tried fugu at Hakata Izumi, a Michelin Star restaurant in Fukuoka that serves only fugu but prepares it in a variety of ways such as sashimi, fried, and boiled in a hot pot.
 Obviously, this dining experience is quite unique!

-44. Take a Cooking Class at Ramen Factory Kyoto
+45. Take a Cooking Class at Ramen Factory Kyoto

 Where: Kyoto